tpaul016/search-engine/README.md

 # Instructions for the Grader
 Assumptions prior to install
-- Python 3 is installed and accessible from the path
+- Python 3 and Pip3 is installed and accessible from the command line

 # Table of Contents
 - Installation